 WAN-IFRA is a global resource centre and a knowledge-sharing platform that allows policy experts and publishers to come together to contribute their views on where the industry is headed.
 More than ever, technical concerns are becoming political and civic challenges.
 No technology is immune from ethical and regulatory questions.

 WAN-IFRA helps publishers and their representative bodies to build a common understanding of the many challenges ahead the industry.
 It provides a voice to news media across the various global platforms where debate on regulation and policy take place.

-The strategic agenda and activities of the Media Policy Forum are guided by the members of WAN-IFRA’s Association Directors Committee.
+The strategic agenda and activities of WAN-IFRA’s Public Affairs and Media Policy work are guided by the members of WAN-IFRA’s Association Directors Committee.